Sit-Down Men and their Busy Women

 Sit-Downers Memorial Park was built by the United Auto Workers to honor those who took part in the 1937 strike against General Motors.
 It marked a new approach, a "sit-down" strike.
 The workers just sat down at their factory posts on December 30, 1936, and refused to work until their demands were met.
 It lasted 44 days.

 Sitting doesn't make for a very dynamic memorial, so it was designed with two separate groups of statues.
-In the first, the men -- the factory workers were all male -- lounge on car seats, read a newspaper, take a nap, waiting for the strike to end.
-In the second, set against the outside wall of the factory, a woman is dragged away by a policeman, another woman carries a basket of food to the men inside, and a third is about to swing a baseball bat to smash out a factory window.
+In the first, the men (the factory workers were all men) lounge on car seats, read a newspaper, take a nap, waiting for the strike to end.
+In the second, set against the outside wall of the factory, a woman is dragged away by a policeman, another woman carries a basket of food to the men inside, and a third is about to swing a baseball bat to smash out a window.